bbauska/W3Cx-5of5/README.md

   alt="JavaScript detailed timeline." />
 The present: what is the current version?
 What about ES6/ES2015/ES2016/ES2017/ ES2018/ES2019/ES2020/ES2021/ES2022?
-Are these the new names of JavaScript?<br>
+Are these the new names of JavaScript?<br></p>
-Since 1996, multiple versions of JavaScript have appeared.
-For a long time, the stable version supported by all major browsers deployed on computers and smartphones was <b>EcmaScript version 5 from 2010</b>, but in 2015, a new version known first as EcmaScript 6 or ES 2015 came out with
+<p>Since 1996, multiple versions of JavaScript have appeared.
+For a long
+time, the stable version supported by all major browsers deployed on computers and smartphones was <b>EcmaScript version 5 from 2010</b>, but in 2015, a new version known first as EcmaScript 6 or ES 2015 came out with